brandon-a/DiscoBot/README.md

 Command prefix: !

 FunCommands:
+  poke      Poke DiscoBot, yay!
   lapdance  Request a lapdance.
-  slap      <member>: Be careful with this one. poke      Poke DiscoBot, yay!
+  slap      <member>: Be careful with this one.
 GeneralCommands:
-  who       More info on DiscoBot joined    <member>: Check when a member joined. ask       <question>: Ask the admins, either on the server or by PM to [...] choose    <c1> <c2> ...: Let DiscoBot choose for you! roll      <n>d<m>: Roll dice with m sides n times.
+  roll      <n>d<m>: Roll dice with m sides n times. who       More info on DiscoBot joined    <member>: Check when a member joined. choose    <c1> <c2> ...: Let DiscoBot choose for you! ask       <question>: Ask the admins, by PM to DiscoBot
 RegionCommands:
-  regions   Display region message. setregion <region>: Set your region, for more help type'!regions' ​No Category: uptime    Check uptime. help      Shows this message.
+  setregion <region>: Set your region, for more help type'!regions' regions   Display all possible regions.
+​No Category:
+  help      Shows this message.
+  uptime    Check uptime.

 Type !help command for more info on a command.
 You can also type !help category for more info on a category.